Georgia O'Keeffe: Early life and education (1887–1916)

-Career

-Education and early career
+Academic training

 From 1905 to 1906, O'Keeffe was enrolled at the School of the Art Institute of Chicago, where she studied with John Vanderpoel and ranked at the top of her class.
 As a result of contracting typhoid fever, she had to take a year off from her education.
 In 1907, she attended the Art Students League in New York City, where she studied under William Merritt Chase, Kenyon Cox, and F. Luis Mora.
 In 1908, she won the League's William Merritt Chase still-life prize for her oil painting Dead Rabbit with Copper Pot.
 Her prize was a scholarship to attend the League's outdoor summer school in Lake George, New York.
-While in the New York City, O'Keeffe visited galleries, such as 291, co-owned by her future husband, photographer Alfred Stieglitz.
+While in New York City, O'Keeffe visited galleries, such as 291, co-owned by her future husband, photographer Alfred Stieglitz.
 The gallery promoted the work of avant-garde artists and photographers from the United States and Europe.

 In 1908, O'Keeffe discovered that she would not be able to finance her studies.
 Her father had gone bankrupt and her mother was seriously ill with tuberculosis.
 She was not interested in a career as a painter based on the mimetic tradition that had formed the basis of her art training.
 She took a job in Chicago as a commercial artist and worked there until 1910, when she returned to Virginia to recuperate from the measles and later moved with her family to Charlottesville, Virginia.
 She did not paint for four years and said that the smell of turpentine made her ill.
 She began teaching art in 1911.
 One of her positions was at her former school, Chatham Episcopal Institute, in Virginia.